 Steve Bernier Contract Information:

-Signed a two-year contract extension with the Devils in June of 2012.
+Signed a two-year, two-way contract with the Islanders in June of 2017.

 To instantly reveal our fantasy analysis of every player – including Steve Bernier – simply subscribe now.

 Age is determined on October 1st of each season.No Yes

 Steve Bernier: Past News Updates ( ▲ View most recent update )